 Measurement of an external signal's duty cycle requires that the trigger edge is changed after each capture.
-Changing the edge sensing must be done as early as possible after the ICR1 Register has been read.
-After a change of the edge, the Input Capture Flag (ICF1) must be cleared by software (writing a logical one to the I/O bit location).
-For measuring frequency only, the clearing of the ICF1 Flag is not required (if an interrupt handler is used).
+Changing the edge sensing must be done as early as possible after the ICRn Register has been read.
+After a change of the edge, the Input Capture flag (ICFn) must be cleared by software (writing a logical one to the I/O bit location).
+For measuring frequency only, the clearing of the ICFn flag is not required (if an interrupt handler is used).

-Output Compare Units The 16-bit comparator continuously compares TCNT1 with the Output Compare Register (OCR1x).
-If TCNT equals OCR1x the comparator signals a match.
-A match will set the Output Compare Flag (OCF1x) at the next timer clock cycle.
-If enabled (OCIE1x = 1), the Output Compare Flag generates an Output Compare interrupt.
-The OCF1x Flag is automatically cleared when the interrupt is executed.
-Alternatively the OCF1x Flag can be cleared by software by writing a logical one to its I/O bit location.
-The waveform generator uses the match signal to generate an output according to operating mode set by the Waveform Generation mode (WGM13:0) bits and Compare Output mode (COM1x1:0) bits.
-The TOP and BOTTOM signals are used by the waveform generator for handling the special cases of the extreme values in some modes of operation (see "Modes of Operation" on page 87).
+Output Compare Units

+The 16-bit comparator continuously compares TCNTn with the Output Compare Register (OCRnx).
+If TCNT equals OCRnx the comparator signals a match.
+A match will set the Output Compare Flag (OCFnx) at the next timer clock cycle.
+If enabled (OCIEnx = 1), the output compare flag generates an output compare interrupt.
+The OCFnx flag is automatically cleared when the interrupt is executed.
+Alternatively the OCFnx flag can be cleared by software by writing a logical one to its I/O bit location.
+The Waveform Generator uses the match signal to generate an output according to operating mode set by the Waveform Generation mode (WGMn3:0) bits and Compare Output mode (COMnx1:0) bits.
+The TOP and BOTTOM signals are used by the waveform generator for handling the special cases of the extreme values in some modes of operation (See "Modes of Operation" on page 123.)

-A special feature of Output Compare unit A allows it to define the Timer/Counter TOP value (that is counter resolution).
+A special feature of output compare unit A allows it to define the Timer/Counter TOP value (i.e., counter resolution).
 In addition to the counter resolution, the TOP value defines the period time for waveforms generated by the waveform generator.

-Figure 35 shows a block diagram of the Output Compare unit.
-The small "n" in the register and bit names indicates the device number (n = 1 for Timer/Counter 1), and the "x" indicates Output Compare unit (A/B).
-The elements of the block diagram that are not directly a part of the Output Compare unit are gray shaded.
+Figure 49 shows a block diagram of the output compare unit.
+The small "n" in the register and bit names indicates the device number (n = n for Timer/Counter n), and the "x" indicates output compare unit (A/B/C).
+The elements of the block diagram that are not directly a part of the output compare unit are gray shaded.

-Figure 35.
+Figure 49.
 Output Compare Unit, Block Diagram

-The OCR1x Register is double buffered when using any of the twelve Pulse Width Modulation (PWM) modes.
+The OCRnx Register is double buffered when using any of the twelve Pulse Width Modulation (PWM) modes.
 For the normal and Clear Timer on Compare (CTC) modes of operation, the double buffering is disabled.
-The double buffering synchronizes the update of the OCR1x Compare Register to either TOP or BOTTOM of the counting sequence.
+The double buffering synchronizes the update of the OCRnx Compare Register to either TOP or BOTTOM of the counting sequence.
 The synchronization prevents the occurrence of odd-length, non-symmetrical PWM pulses, thereby making the output glitch-free.